 - key principles of CLIL

 - materials development and evaluation

 - language development for both teachers and students

 - new ideas and practical activities for skills development

 For more detailed information see the Course Overview and Sample Timetable.

-Note: The minimum number required for the CLIL course is three students.
-In the event that we receive fewer than three students, please be assured that we will not cancel your booking.
-Instead, we will give you 20 lessons per week of General English in the morning with 10 lessons in the afternoon focussing on language teaching methodology either in a One-to-One or Two-to-One class, as appropriate.
+Note: The minimum number required for the CLIL course is four students.
+In the event that we receive fewer than four students, please be assured that we will not cancel your booking.
+Instead, we will give you 20 lessons per week of General English in the morning with 10 lessons in the afternoon focussing on language teaching methodology either in a One-to-One, Two-to-One or Three-to-One class, as appropriate.

 The following table shows the levels we use at ELC.